 \subsubsection{Degree of the Rationality Pattern}

-The degree of rationality is different for the different objects.
-Say if the reviewer is giving any review for any object then the degree of rationality would depend on the preference pattern for that object only.
-Hypothetically if the agent gives a very good review for the object $ V $ then it should be supported by the preference pattern of $ V $ only.Hence we see that $ \omega_{V} \sqsubseteq L_{R/\sum^{*}}$.
-This should have a membership grade $ \mu_{\omega_{V}} $of $ \omega_{V} $ in $ L_{R/\sum^{*}} $.
-This would be called the degree of rationality.On the other hand if the agent gives a very good review for $ M $ then this does not support that $ \omega_{M}\sqsubseteq L_{R/\sum^{*}} $ or $ \neg[\omega_{M}\sqsubseteq L_{R/\sum^{*}}] $.
-But if gives negative review the that would match that $ \neg[\omega_{M}\sqsubseteq L_{R/\sum^{*}}] $.
-Then the review information would be correct to make a decision. \begin{definition} The degree of rationality pattern is given formally by the following function;
+The degree of rationality is different for different objects.
+If the reviewer gives any review for any object, then the degree of rationality would depend on the preference pattern for that object only.
+If the agent gives a good review for the object $ V $, then it should be supported by the preference pattern of $ V $ only.
+Hence we see that $ \omega_{V} \sqsubseteq L_{R/\sum^{*}}$.
+This should have a APCP grade $ \nu_{\omega_{V}} $of $ \omega_{V} $ in $ L_{R/\sum^{*}} $.
+This would be called the degree of rationality.
+On the other hand, if the agent gives an excellent review for $ M $, then this does not support that $ \omega_{M}\sqsubseteq L_{R/\sum^{*}} $ or $ \neg[\omega_{M}\sqsubseteq L_{R/\sum^{*}}] $.
+But if it gives a negative review, that would match that $ \neg[\omega_{M}\sqsubseteq L_{R/\sum^{*}}] $.
+Then, the review information will be correct for making a decision. \begin{definition} The degree of rationality pattern is given formally by the following function;

-Where,$ \mu_{\omega_{i}} $ is the degree to which the pattern of $ \omega_{i} $ for each object $ i $ belongs to the set $ L_{R/\sum^{*}} $.
-The reason behind the range of the degree i.e. $ \mu_{\omega _{i}}\in \left( 0,1\right] $is due to Lemma 1.
+Where,$ \nu_{\omega_{i}} $ is the degree to which the pattern of $ \omega_{i} $ for each object $ i $ belongs to the set $ L_{R/\sum^{*}} $.
+The reason behind the range of the degree, i.e., $ \nu_{\omega _{i}}\in \left( 0,1\right] $, is due to Lemma 1.
 This states that a completely irrational agent is not possible. \end{definition}

-\subsubsection{Calculation of $ \mu_{\omega_{i}} $}
+\subsubsection{Calculation of $ \nu_{\omega_{i}} $}